RobTillaart/AS5600/README.md

 to one of the available IO pins of the processor.
 This IO pin is set in the library as parameter of the **begin(directionPin)** function.

-The directionPin is default set to 255, which defines a software direction control.
+The directionPin is default set to 255, which defines a **Software Direction Control**.

-To have this working one has to connect the DIR pin of the sensor to GND.
+To have this working one has to connect the **DIR pin of the sensor to GND**.
-This puts the sensor in a hardware clock wise mode, so it is up to the library to do the additional math so the **readAngle()** and **rawAngle()** behave as if the DIR pin was connected to the processor IO pin.
+This puts the sensor in a hardware clockwise mode.
+Then it is up to the library to do the additional math so the **readAngle()** and **rawAngle()** behave as if the DIR pin was connected to a processor IO pin.

-The gain is that the user does not need an IO pin for this, which makes connecting the sensor a bit easier.

-The user still calls **setDirection()** as before to change the direction.
+The user still calls **setDirection()** as before to change the direction of the increments and decrements.

+The advantage is one does not need that extra IO pin from the processor.
+This makes connecting the sensor a bit easier.

 TODO: measure performance impact.